woemler/centromere/README.md

 ## About

 Centromere aims to make the task of storing and working with processed genomic data easier, by provided a comprehensive tool-set for file parsing, database integration, and data access via REST web services.
-You can create your own data model, or use the built-in one, for managing sample or experimental metadata, genomic profile data, and anything else that you can think of.
+Centromere includes a built-in data model for managing sample and experimental metadata, gene expression, copy-number variation, mutation data, and more.
+You can even extend or replace the core data model to suit your needs.
 Centromere includes all of the required dependencies for running a full-featured data warehouse, and provides several starter projects to help you get up and running even faster.
 Key features include:

-- File readers and processors for common bioinformatics data types.
-- Preexisting data models for common data sets (such as The Cancer Genome Atlas).
+- File processors for common bioinformatics data types and data sets (such as The Cancer Genome Atlas and Cancer Cell Line Encyclopedia).
-- Integration with SQL and NoSQL databases.
+- High-performance queries and flexible data-modeling, using MongoDB databases.
 - A Command line utility for reading and writing data to the warehouse.
 - REST web services, with a number of useful features:
     - Dynamic, user-defined queries.
-    - Automatic API documentation.
+    - Automatic [Swagger](http://swagger.io/) API documentation with.
     - Basic security and user-authentication.
     - Response object field filtering and formatting.

 Centromere is built using the [Spring IO Platform](https://spring.io/platform), and leverages tools such as Spring Data, Spring Data REST, and Spring Security to deliver enterprise-grade data management solutions.

 ## Important Note

 The current development build of Centromere (0.5.0-SNAPSHOT) significantly overhauls the codebase, eliminating excess dependencies and streamlining the process to deployment.
 If you are new to Centromere, I highly recommend waiting for the 0.5.0 release before getting started.
 This is expected to be complete Q1 2017.
 For a brief description of the current development road map, please see the `roadmap.md` document.

 ## Quick Start